| Merbau Wood |

 Conclusion

 Merbau wood is a versatile and durable material popular for use in furniture, flooring, and decking.
 It has a distinctive appearance with interlocking grains.
-Merbau has natural properties that make it suitable for use in a variety of outdoor and high-moisture environments.
+Merbau has natural properties that make it suitable for use in various outdoor and high-moisture environments.